Conditions Obstructive sleep apnea (OSA)

 How is sleep apnea diagnosed?

 If doctors suspect obstructive sleep apnea, they first ask about symptoms and habits.
 This is then followed by a physical examination.
-The patient may be given a wearable device with which their sleep can be studied.
-It will record, for example, the breathing, the heart rate, oxygen saturation in the blood, snoring, and the body position.
+The doctor may give the person a wearable device with which their sleep can be studied.
+It will record, for example, breathing, heart rate, oxygen saturation in the blood, snoring, and body position.

 If the analysis highlights anomalies, additional testing in a sleep laboratory may be useful.

-The patient then spends one or more nights in a sleep lab.
-Their sleep is monitored with other recording devices and a video camera.
+This involves spending one or more nights sleeping in the lab.
+There, sleep is monitored with other recording devices and a video camera.

 How is sleep apnea treated?